 Her name was Joan Adelaide Goater, her maiden name Adamson.
 She was my grandmother and she kept a journal.
-More than 150 hard-backed exercise books covered by a cheap blue paper that fades within half an hour of being exposed to the light.
-I’ve read small parts of some volumes, which date from January 1st 1947 to the mid-1980s.
+Two-hundred and fifty hard-backed exercise books covered by a cheap blue paper that fades within half an hour of being exposed to the light.
+I’ve read small parts of some volumes, which date from January 1st 1947 to the early-1990s.
 They are written at “The Ridge” – that is number 27 Hiltingbury Road, Chandler’s Ford, Hampshire.
 It is the home where Gran and her husband Bill (William Cecil), whom I knew as “Grampa” or “Gramps”, lived and where their children Barry (my father) and Jane were brought up.

 The contents appear mostly to be mundane and often repetitive, with daily comments about the weather, observations of wildlife, particularly flowers, birds, butterflies and moths, encountered close to home and on walks, bike rides and bus trips to nearby villages, towns and countryside, and occasionally further afield – the New Forest and the Isle of Wight, for instance.
 There are relatively few entries, at least in the early volumes, relating to the family, politics or the social scene of those decades in the second half of the 20th century, and it becomes very clear that the changing world, modern developments and the interests and values of the majority are anathema to her.

 Nevertheless, her notes do provide some sort of personal record of a life lived during those times.
 It appears to have been an overwhelmingly sad one.
 In retrospect, her life elicits a degree of poignancy for me, her second grandson, as during her life (she died on September 9th 1999) she gave me no reason to think that the enthusiastic persona she presented was a façade.